Reusable Components with Tailwind CSS and Traditional CSS: Comparison and Best Practices

 Code example (traditional CSS):

-to the button.
-So, every time you need this button, you just have to add the class to the HTML.
+In this approach, we define all styles in the CSS file (styles.css) and then apply the class .btn-basic to the button.
+So, whenever you need this button, you just have to add the class in the HTML.

 Code example (Tailwind CSS):

-Now, let's see how to create the same button using Tailwind CSS, which uses utility classes directly in HTML to apply styles.
+Now, let's see how to create the same button using Tailwind CSS, which uses utility classes directly in the HTML to apply styles.

-The button in both cases looks the same because, although the codes are applied differently, the defined styles are equivalent, resulting in the same visual appearance.
+The button looks the same in both cases because, although the codes are applied differently, the defined styles are equivalent, resulting in the same visual appearance.

 Reusable buttons in CSS